Frequently Asked Questions (FAQs) - New

 - Why the special hinge on the frame?

-- The patent-pending hinge allows the Liberty Trike to fold in half or to completely separate into two nearly equally weighted pieces.
+- The hinge allows the Liberty Trike to fold in half or to completely separate into two nearly equally weighted pieces.
 This feature along with a quick-release handlebar and seatpost make the Liberty Trike ultra-portable and give a level of convenience not found with any other adult tricycle on the planet.
 See the dimensions of a folded and separated Liberty Trike here.

 - Why not get a regular adult trike?